 In 2011, LCS renovated a portion of the Children's Art Patio and dedicated a wall to inspire future generations of young artists through a unique mural.
 Together, Javier Zaragoza and Jesus Lopez Vega, both renowned artists and graduates of the program, collaborated to produce the mural.
 The styles of at least four Neill James legacy artists can be seen in this unique work honoring six decades of Children's Art as well as future decades of young Ajijic artists.
-LCS gives special thanks to ASA for its contribution to this project.
 The public unveiling of the mural took place on March 3, 2012.

 Summer Art Camp

-In 2013, with the help of ASA, the Children’s Art Program held its first Summer Art Camp at LCS.
+In 2013 the Children’s Art Program held its first Summer Art Camp at LCS.
 Over 70 children attended workshops in different art mediums such as paper mache, jewelry, print making, oil painting, watercolors, and T-shirt making.
 This pilot project was so successful it was repeated in 2014 attracting over 100 children each day for its five-day run!
 The Summer Art Camp is now firmly established on the annual LCS event calendar.